smnorris/pyskel_bc/README.md

   pip install .
 ```

-## Installation for development and testing on BC GTS
+## Development and testing

-1. Open a windows command prompt and ensure that 32 bit ArcGIS python and scripts are inlcuded in the PATH:
+1. Open a windows command prompt and ensure that ArcGIS Python and scripts are inlcuded in the PATH.
+If a 64bit ArcGIS Python is available, use it:

     ```
     set PATH="E:\sw_nt\Python27\ArcGISx6410.3";"E:\sw_nt\Python27\ArcGISx6410.3\Scripts";%PATH%
     ```

-2. Ensure [pip](https://pypi.python.org/pypi/pip) is installed to server, [install](https://pip.pypa.io/en/stable/installing/) if it is not.
+2. Ensure [pip](https://pypi.python.org/pypi/pip) is installed, [install](https://pip.pypa.io/en/stable/installing/) if it is not.

-3. Create and enable a [virtualenv](https://virtualenv.pypa.io/en/stable) for testing/development so we don't have to worry about conflicting with system installed python packages
+3. Create and enable a [virtualenv](https://virtualenv.pypa.io/en/stable) for testing/development so we don't have to worry about conflicting with system installed python packages:

     ```
     pip install virtualenv   # (if necessary)